nextflow-io/website/content/blog/2023/learn-nextflow-in-2023.md

 You can find the course in [The Carpentries incubator](https://carpentries-incubator.github.io/workflows-nextflow/index.html).

+<h3 id="intro-nexflow-by-uppsala">5.
+An introduction to Nextflow course from Uppsala University</h3>

+This 5-module course by Uppsala University covers the basics of Nextflow, from running Nextflow pipelines, writing your own pipelines and even using containers and conda.

+The course can be viewed [here](https://uppsala.instructure.com/courses/51980/pages/nextflow-1-introduction?module_item_id=328997).

-<h3 id="managing-pipelines-in-the-cloud-genomeweb-webinar">8.
+<h3 id="managing-pipelines-in-the-cloud-genomeweb-webinar">6.
 Managing Pipelines in the Cloud - GenomeWeb Webinar</h3>

 This on-demand webinar features Phil Ewels from SciLifeLab, nf-core (now also Seqera Labs), Brendan Boufler from Amazon Web Services, and Evan Floden from Seqera Labs.
 The wide-ranging discussion covers the significance of scientific workflows, examples of Nextflow in production settings, and how Nextflow can be integrated with other processes.

 [Watch the webinar](https://seqera.io/events/managing-bioinformatics-pipelines-in-the-cloud-to-do-more-science/)

-<h3 id="nextflow-implementation-patterns">9.
+<h3 id="nextflow-implementation-patterns">7.
 Nextflow implementation patterns</h3>

 This advanced documentation discusses recurring patterns in Nextflow and solutions to many common implementation requirements.
 Code examples are available with notes to follow along and a GitHub repository.

 [Nextflow Patterns](http://nextflow-io.github.io/patterns/index.html) & [GitHub repository](https://github.com/nextflow-io/patterns).

-<h3 id="nf-core-tutorials">10. nf-core tutorials</h3>
+<h3 id="nf-core-tutorials">8. nf-core tutorials</h3>

 A set of tutorials covering the basics of using and creating nf-core pipelines developed by the team at [nf-core](https://nf-co.re/).
 These tutorials provide an overview of the nf-core framework, including: